 We know that bringing your child to the dentist can be challenging.
 Our goal is to encourage your child in a life-long positive attitude towards dental care.
 This means they need to have a good time when they visit the dentist!
 Every trip to the dentist should be a fun and relaxed experience for every child.

 We have a kind and capable team of dentists who enjoy making your child comfortable.
-In addition to our 'Children's Team' (pictured right) we also have a children's dentist - Dr Stephanie Salanitri.
+In addition to our 'Children's Team' (pictured right) we have two children's dentist - Dr Stephanie Salanitri and Dr Pauline Shih Jia Lee.

 The first tooth is usually around 12 months of age, but everyone is different.
 The baby teeth start falling around around the age of 6, and for a period of around 5 years you child will be in a state of mixed dentition, both baby and adult teeth.